Iodine

 -

-Low dietary intake: Not eating enough iodine-rich foods like seafood or iodized salt.
+Low dietary intake: Not consuming enough iodine-rich foods such as seafood, seaweed, or iodized salt.

 -

-Soil depletion: Foods grown in low-iodine soil may not provide enough.
+Soil depletion: Crops grown in iodine-poor soil may provide insufficient levels.

 -

-Imbalance with other minerals: Excess calcium, fluoride, or bromine can block iodine use.
+Mineral imbalance: Excess calcium, fluoride, or bromine can compete with iodine and reduce its effectiveness.

 -